 Should I change that shipwreck image?
 Perhaps. but I will not.
 And what about this somewhat “snarky” post title?
 Let it stay the same.
 And yes, the same goes for my “tone”.
 You have been warned :)

 The world needs a lot of software and it needs it now.
 It is as simple as that.

-For example, post-2020 the same world is very clear on the “clear and present danger” of the myriad of legacy systems. currently humming under public health systems.
-There is a lot of legacy HIS, and everybody all of a sudden wants to replace ASAP post 2020.
+Post-2020 the same world is very clear on the “clear and present danger” of the myriad of legacy systems; currently humming under national public health systems.
+There is a lot of legacy HIS, and everybody all of a sudden wants to replace them all ASAP.

-Ditto, that is why we have “LOB” programming languages, systems, platforms, testing people, business analysts. operational integrity, disaster recovery positions and all of those things “expert” C or C++ programer could care about but in reality extremely rarely.
+Ditto, that is why we have “LOB” programming languages, systems, platforms, testing people, business analysts. operational integrity, disaster recovery positions and all those things “expert” C or C++ programer could care about but in reality extremely rarely.

 Thus COBOL, Java, Visual Basic, C# do exist to help produce the urgently needed LOB layers the world needs right now.
 Layers that serve a business need.

 .NET Saga continues

 C# has grown into over-engineered mush.
 In that respect, it can even compete with C++ std lib.
 The undisputed king of legacy pile-ups.
 Instead of tiring everybody with my prose, I will just copy-paste the sentence from that C#9 post, written by a notable member of the same team:

 “..Writing a simple program in C# requires a remarkable amount of boilerplate code…”

-We are witnessing a sudden (or planned?) and strong Microsoft Python “push”, with no one else but Guido van Rossum at the helm, also does not help the C# case.
+We are witnessing a sudden (or planned?) and strong Microsoft Python “push”, with no one else but Guido van Rossum at the helm.
+And that also does not help the C# “case”.
 Not at all.
-I am sure you will agree that is not going to born some future Iron Python.NET, on top of that, strangely absent from each and every recent announcement.
+I am also sure you will agree that is not going to born some future Iron Python.NET, strangely absent from each and every recent announcement.
 That might be much more prominent Python, residing on the Microsoft landscape.